 Key Insight: The internet is a hostile environment.
 Automated scanners are constantly probing for open ports and vulnerabilities, regardless of whether your service is public or private.

-What We Observed
+What I Observed

-Our server logs revealed several concerning patterns within the first 24 hours:
+My server logs revealed several concerning patterns within the first 24 hours:

 - Port 25 (SMTP) scanning: Multiple IP addresses attempting to connect and probe for open relays